ujihisa/okta-scim-beta/README.md

       "totalResults": 1
     }

-And here is how our sample application handles pagination with SQLAlchemy:
+And here is how the sample application handles pagination with SQLAlchemy:

     count = int(request.args.get('count', 100))
     start_index = int(request.args.get('startIndex', 1))